rocktronica/OneFileCMS/info/readme.markdown

 - All the basic file management features like renaming, moving, copying, deleting, and uploading.
   (For complex processes, like batch renaming or mass uploads, you're going to want to use an FTP program.)
 - A basic text editor.
-- WYSIWYG editors may be added as plugins
+- A WYSIWYG editor may be added as a plugin.
 - A Login delay after too many invalid login attempts.
 - Adjustable idle time before auto-logout.
 - Easily modifiable & re-brandable.